Fred-23/TESLA-Authentification-Protocol-in-C/README.md

 TESLA Authentification Protocol in C

-Broadcaster part

-Receiver part : Mostly working but need improvement on the drone Sender part : Validation OK
+Receiver part : Mostly working (Need Multiple regression test).
+Further optimization will be made on the drone RTOS.

-*Requirements :*

-Use char/key for the key,data

-A message is a pointer char and also a key4

-Use snprintf string
+Broadcaster part : Validation OK

-Use Hmac instead of concatenate
+Option : We can also use Hmac instead of md5 and concatenation

-Use the stm32 f4xx hash file